Katie-Swinea/CapstoneStarterRepo/Documentation/Signoffs/Image_Processing.md

 ME = Z * σ/square root of n

-where Z is the typical confidence interval of 1.96, σ is the standard deviation for the algorithm which is 0.5, and n is the number of frames which will be
-1. Plugging these values in gives this result
+where Z is the typical confidence interval of 1.96, σ is the standard deviation for the algorithm which is 0.5, and n is the number of frames which will be one.
+Plugging these values in gives this result

 ME = 1.96 * 0.5/1 = 0.98 pixels